Logilin/hello-makefile/README.md

 # Hello Makefile

-A simple Makefile-based "Hello World" we use for training sessions.
+A simple Makefile-based "Hello World" we use during training sessions.